ianlintner-wf/drupal_migrate_file_to_media/README.md

 Before you can start, you need to install the media module of Drupal Core.
 This will automatically create 4 (in Drupal 8.5) or 5 (in Drupal 8.6) media bundle types for you, namely image, video, file and audio.

-## Prepare media fields
+## Generate the target media fields

-- Prepare the media fields based on the existing file fields using the following drush command:
+- Generate the media fields based on the existing file fields using the following drush command:
 ```
 drush migrate:file-media-fields <entity_type> <bundle> <source_field_type> <target_media_bundle>
 ```